ronaldsuwandi/thinkfish/README.md

 ```

 Visit http://localhost:3000 to use the web app, and load a PGN file for
-testing (e.g., `sample.pgn` is provided as a reference).
+testing (e.g., `sample.pgn` and `sample2.pgn` is provided as a reference).

 ## 🛑 Project Status
-This was built **as a rapid prototype** in a single day.
-While the integration
-of **Stockfish + LLM** was successful, the fundamental challenges with LLM-based
-chess explanations make this approach impractical for serious chess analysis.
-**LLMs frequently hallucinate moves, misinterpret board states, and struggle
-with structured logic.** Even when relying on **Stockfish's own continuations
-instead of LLM-generated moves**, explanations were still frequently incorrect

-After testing both **GPT-4o and GPT-4o-mini**, it became clear that while
-**GPT-4o performed better, it still produced many invalid explanations**,
-making LLMs unreliable for structured rule-based chess analysis.
+This remains a prototype, and while the prompt update significantly improved
+results, LLM-based chess explanations still have fundamental limitations.

-As a result, there are **no plans for further development**.
-However, this
+**There are no plans for further development at this time**
-remains an interesting exploration of AI limitations in structured domains
-like chess.

 ## 🤝 Contributing
 This remains a **prototype**, and while I won’t be actively maintaining it,